mapzen/android/docs/getting-started-places.md

 # Getting started

-## 1. Sign up for an API key

-Sign up for an API key from the [Mapzen developer portal](https://mapzen.com/developers).
-Add your API key to your application as an XML string resource.
+Sign up for a Mapzen API key on the [Mapzen developer portal](https://mapzen.com/developers).

+## Set API key using a string resource

+You can set your Mapzen API key via an XML string resource.
+Add a file `app/src/main/res/values/mapzen.xml` and copy the following code but replace `[YOUR_MAPZEN_API_KEY]` with your real Mapzen API key from the developer portal.

 ```xml
 <resources>